Monday, July 29, 2024

 Beaten to Death : "Sunrise Over Rigor Mortis"

 This band from Norway is not playing black metal.
 They are heavy but thanks to their feedback squealing vision of grind-core.
 The vocals are chaotically screamed or growled.
 The second song just creeps out of the first.
 The opening song is just a minute long, and it crams a great deal of thrashing into that minute.
 They carry out thrashing with a great deal of spastic energy.
-The production on the drums comes across pretty rough at time, leaving it to sound as if drums are just being kicked down the stairs.
-The bass also sounds like it's strings are about to fall off.
+The production on the drums comes across pretty rough at times, leaving it to sound as if drums are just being kicked down the stairs.
+The bass also sounds like its strings are about to fall off.
 It's not all chaos as "My Hair Will Be Long Until Death" does have a melodic section in the middle.

 The vocals tend to trade off being higher strangled screams and a lower death metal growl.
 "Minus Och Minus.." starts off with almost a Police before hurtling into blast beats, despite the low production quality they do have some great ideas when it comes to songwriting that gives the songs what they need to push past this.
 "Mosh for Mika" has a creepy melody that runs in the background, that sets them apart from other grind core bands as they bring the needed melodies that most of them forsake, while this does lean them in a more of a thrash direction that is fine,